UWPCE-PythonCert/Py300/source/condensed_concurrency.rst

 How to know what to choose?

--IO bound vs. CPU bound
+- IO bound vs. CPU bound
--event driven cooperative multitasking vs preemptive multitasking -callbacks vs coroutines + scheduler/event loop
+- event driven cooperative multitasking vs preemptive multitasking -callbacks vs coroutines + scheduler/event loop

 Concurrency in the standard library:
 ------------------------------------
-   -threading: processing is interweaved to get more done (doing dishes while taking a break from cooking)
+ - threading: processing is interweaved to get more done (doing dishes while taking a break from cooking)
-       -sched: Scheduler, safe in mulit-threaded enivoronments
+   - sched: Scheduler, safe in mulit-threaded enivoronments
-       -queue: The queue module implements multi-producer, multi-consumer queues.
+   - queue: The queue module implements multi-producer, multi-consumer queues.
 It is especially useful in threaded programming when information must be exchanged safely between multiple threads.
-   -multiprocessing: processing is parallel (someone else does the dishes while you cook)
+ - multiprocessing: processing is parallel (someone else does the dishes while you cook)
-   -subprocess: (replaces os.system, os.spawn) allows you to spawn new processes, connect to their input/output/error pipes, and obtain their return codes.  parallel, hands to OS
+   - subprocess: (replaces os.system, os.spawn) allows you to spawn new processes, connect to their input/output/error pipes, and obtain their return codes.  parallel, hands to OS

-    -concurrent.futures: https://www.blog.pythonlibrary.org/2016/08/03/python-3-concurrency-the-concurrent-futures-module/ This is also in the asyncio package, and we go into it in more depth there)
+ - concurrent.futures: https://www.blog.pythonlibrary.org/2016/08/03/python-3-concurrency-the-concurrent-futures-module/ This is also in the asyncio package, and we go into it in more depth there)

 Concurrency outside the standard library:
-Coroutines and a scheduler:
+ - Celery + Rabbitmq
+ - Redis + RQ
+ - Twisted

 Advantages / Disadvantages of Threads